 During cooling operation, the signals being sent from the indoor unit allow the operating frequency limitation and then prevent freezing of the indoor heat exchanger.
-(The signal from the indoor unit must be divided into the zones as the followings.

 Conditions for Start Controlling

 Judge the controlling start with the indoor heat exchanger temperature after 2 sec from operation start and after 30 sec from changing number of operation room.